How to Restrict Content in WordPress (Complete Guide)

 Alternatively, you can select the roles associated with your paid membership plans.
 ProfilePress creates a new role for every membership plan that you make.
 Likewise, you’ll see a role for every membership plan you have created.

-You can also select specific users to that you want to give access.
+You can also select specific users to whom you want to give access.

 Once you are done configuring your Content Protection Rule, click the Save Rule button on the top right: